 14. The Cost of Living in Paris

-The price of apartments in Paris is more double the price of apartments in other major French cities such as Lyon, Bordeaux, and Marseille.
-On average, 1 million euros will barely buy you around 850-1000 square feet in Paris.
+The price of apartments in Paris is more than double the price of apartments in other major French cities such as Lyon, Bordeaux, and Marseille.
+On average, 1 million euros will barely buy you around 850-900 square feet in Paris.

 Families are being priced out with many 30-somethings moving outside the city (link in French) when they have their first child.
 (Good thing, since the elevators will not fit their strollers, and they won’t be able to find baby change tables anywhere!)

 As they leave looking for extra space, and nursery schools are closing at an alarming rate.
 The new buyers are usually investors, looking for short-term rental Airbnbs and secondary residences.

 Given that the main business districts are outside of Paris intramuros, (there’s that word again, explanation in the “Ugly section”), the city risks becoming a beautiful museum just for the tourists, while locals have little reason to go to the city center, other than to catch the odd theatre show.

 ☞ RELATED POST: The Eye-popping of the Cost of Living in Paris, France